StefanBonney/Course-Project_2021_Helsinki-University...Cyber-Security-Base/README.md

 which obviously makes it less playable as an actual game, but I have kept it this way to keep the webapp quite simple.
 Actually, the site is perhaps best seen as a prototype for a simple webapp game.

-The web app is based on Django's starter website tutorial.
+The webapp is based on Django's starter website tutorial.
 I created the application from the tutorial and modified it to become the current website.

 The starter website tutorial can be found here [Writing your first Django app](https://docs.djangoproject.com/en/3.1/intro/tutorial01/)